LEPFA Makes Staff Changes

 “As we continue to evaluate programs and services needed for credit union success, it was apparent that marketing, digital strategy and overall communications was critical,” said April Clobes, president and CEO of MSUFCU and president of Reseda Group.
 “There’s no need to build the capacity from scratch when there are organizations that have built a model that works and can hit the ground running.
 The M3 Group team of creatives will be a tremendous asset to credit unions and other Reseda Group subsidiaries.”

-Nault Named President
+Nault Named President of ACEC/M

 The American Council of Engineering Companies/Michigan named Jayson Nault from Tetra Tech as its 2022-2023 president.